barbara@ymow.org | (734) 217-4453

 Bridget Daly came to YMOW in September 2021.
 Since then, her role has grown as she helps people remain safe and independent in their homes through application of the Care on Wheels (CoW) program.

 Bridget has nearly 30 years of experience as an Occupational Therapist.
 Along with her role at YMOW, Bridget supports the Henry Ford Health System as a support group leader for Caregivers in Downriver (C.A.R.E.S.) and the Henry Ford hospice team.
+She recently became a Certified Aging in Place Specialist.

 Part of a large, close-knit family, Bridget is the primary support person for her mom, who is going through the dementia journey.